Definitive guide to PR measurement

 PR experts, I’m talking to you.
 You’re investing considerable time and money into PR campaigns.
 Were they successful?
 Effective?
 Big fail?
 I realize that PR measurement is painful, but without it, you’ve got diddly-squat, nada, zero.
 You won’t learn anything and won’t be able to improve future PR campaigns.

 Most of us - all - will face a PR crisis at some point.
-To help you deal with a it, download two free crisis management templates.
-The roadmap you follow if a crisis strikes, and a checklist in case of emergency.
+To help you manage a it, download my free PR Crisis eBook.
+Packed full of advice on building your plan, the best tools, templates, and more.
 Be prepared!

 This guide will explain how you to quantify your PR efforts.
 I’ll share examples, tool suggestions, and you can also have a free demo with one of our experts.